-In January of 2018, cancer staging will enter a new era.
-For the first time, the American Joint Committee on Cancer (AJCC) will include genomic diagnostics as part of the standard pathology workup for early breast cancer patients (T1-2, N0, M0) in the 8th edition of the cancer staging manual.
-The only test recognized with Level 1 evidence is Oncotype DX.
+Cancer staging has entered a new era.
+As of 2018, the American Joint Committee on Cancer (AJCC) now includes genomic diagnostics as part of the standard pathology workup for early breast cancer patients (T1-2, N0, M0) in the 8th edition of the cancer staging manual.

 Inclusion of Oncotype DX

 After an extensive evidence review, the AJCC has decided to include the Oncotype DX Breast Recurrence Score test in the Pathological Prognostic Staging tables to stage node-negative breast cancer patients.
 The Level 1 evidence supporting this decision includes prospective outcomes on over 63,000 breast cancer patients.1-5